-The Honorable Kate Brown, Governor of Oregon Chris Cummings, Interim Director, Oregon Business Development Department Infrastructure Finance Authority Board
+The Honorable Kate Brown, Governor of Oregon Sophorn Cheang, Director, Oregon Business Development Department Infrastructure Finance Authority Board

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined financial statements of the Special Public Works Fund and the Water Fund, enterprise funds of the State of Oregon, Business Development Department (Department), as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the basic financial statements, and have issued our report thereon dated March 11, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined financial statements of the Special Public Works Fund and the Water Fund, enterprise funds of the State of Oregon, Business Development Department (Department), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the basic financial statements, and have issued our report thereon dated March 31, 2021.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Department's internal control over financial reporting (internal control) for the above statements to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Department's internal control.
+In planning and performing our audit of the financial statements, we considered the Department's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Department's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Department's internal control.